How Do You Clean An RV Fresh Water Tank

 How often should I sanitize my RV water system?

-If you only camp during the summer and bring your trailer out in the spring, do it once in the spring.
+If you only camp during the summer and store your RV during the off-season, sanitize the system once in the spring when you bring it out of storage.

 What RV water filtration system do you recommend?